elescj/projects/011-malaria/README.md

    - For each model, build the architecture, training this model, and evaluate the model accuracy and confusion matrix.

 3. **Transfer Learning**
-   - Build four models with different neuron structures for comparison.
+   - Build a transfer learning model with pre-trained VGG16 model.
-   - For each model, build the architecture, training this model, and evaluate the model accuracy and confusion matrix.
+   - Evaluate the model accuracy and confusion matrix.

 ## 📝 Results